neuronsimulator/nrn/programming/python.rst

     Syntax:
-        ``nrniv [file.hoc...]``
+        ``nrniv [file.py|file.hoc...]``

     Description:
         The absence of a -python argument causes NEURON to launch with Hoc as the command line interpreter.
+Python files (or Hoc files) are run with the appropriate interpreter before presenting a Hoc user-interface.
-At present, no :file:`file.py` arguments are allowed as all named files are treated as hoc files.
-Nevertheless, from the hoc world any python statement can be executed and anything in the python world can be assigned or evaluated.
+        From the hoc world any python statement can be executed and anything in the python world can be assigned or evaluated.